mjrotter4445/MechaCar_Statistical_Analysis/README.md

 **3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
 To determine if this linear model predict mpg of MechaCar prototypes effectively we need to take a look at its **r-squared value and p-value**.
 According to our results (below in
 Figure 1) **r-squared is 0.7149** (and adjusted r-squared is 0.68) and indicates a strong positive linear relationship, therefore I can confirm that this linear model DOES effectively predict mpg of MechaCar prototypes (from Module 15.7.2).
-Also,  the 3 *** indicator to the right of Intercept is an indicator that more than one independent variable impacts the variable of mpg.
+Also,  the 3 *** indicator to the right, on the Intercept is an significance indicator that more than one independent variable impacts the variable of mpg.
 <p align="center">
   <img width="550" height=400" src="https://github.com/mjrotter4445/MechaCar_Statistical_Analysis/blob/main/Graphics/fig%201%20Linear%20Regress%20Results.jpg">
 </p>